Thyroid Function Test Kit

 -

 The thyroid is a gland in the neck.
-It makes two hormones - T3 and T4 - which are important for a lot of functions in your body, including your metabolism, your body temperature, and how your body uses your fat and sugar stores.
+It makes two hormones, T3 and T4, which are important for a lot of functions in your body, including your metabolism, your body temperature, and how your body uses your fat and sugar stores.
 Sometimes the thyroid can start producing too many or too few hormones and become ‘overactive’ or ‘underactive’.
 Thyroid problems often run in families and can happen at any age.

 About home thyroid testing

-The process is quick and easy – just follow these simple steps:
+The process is quick and easy.
+Just follow these simple steps:

-- Fill out a short online assessment
+- Fill out a short online questionnaire

-- Place an order for your preferred test option
+- Select your preferred test kit option

 How to use the thyroid function test kit